benyaminpravalent/weather-app/README.md

 #### Design Decisions

 The architectural and technical design of this project was thoughtfully planned to ensure scalability, maintainability, and high performance.
-You can view the detailed design document here.
+You can view the detailed design document here https://drive.google.com/file/d/1_E6lDgkc0CaYqz1b5TUssXrFzAIs-7zb/view?usp=sharing.

 #### Assumptions